Ultimate packing list

 - Some food and drink.

 Always check with your airline for an exhaustive list of what can and can’t be taken on board, and if in doubt, leave it out.
+Travellers connecting through the United States should also check current TSA rules, which can be stricter than other airlines on certain items.

 Pack your valuables in carry-on luggage